-^{} Amount of active pharmaceutical ingredients (APIs) used (in grams) per tonne of fish produced (LWE). n/a: No set target or data similar to quarter end.
+Amount of active pharmaceutical ingredients (APIs) used (in grams) per tonne of fish produced (LWE).

 ASC certification is disclosed per reporting date.

 Survival rate is defined as the last twelve months rolling survival, and thus not calculated year-to-date.